linearzig/eval-ai-code-review/TEST_PLAN.md

 2. Create the scenario folder in `scenarios/` and the matching `.txt` file in `scenario-descriptions/`.
 3. Populate the `.txt` file with a detailed description and a VERSION section at the top.
 4. When updating a scenario, always update the VERSION section with the date, author, and summary of the change.
-5. Review scenarios for minimalism, determinism, and camouflage before merging.
+5. Review scenarios for minimalism, determinism, camouflage, surgical approach, and Go-specific focus before merging.
+6. Ensure all timestamps in version entries are correct and current.

 ## REVIEW & APPROVAL

 - All new and updated scenarios should be reviewed for adherence to this TEST PLAN.
 - Scenarios that do not meet these requirements should be revised before inclusion in the suite.
+- Pay special attention to camouflage and surgical approach requirements.

 ---